Pearls Before Swine by Stephan Pastis for February 17, 2019

 31. Photo

-Wishbringer about 5 years ago
+Wishbringer over 5 years ago

 Many will tell us that suicide is an “unforgivable sin”.
 It is not.
 Rather, it is a mental illness… unfortunately a fatal one.
 It could be temporary; people bounce back from that edge every day and go on to pull out of that state and lead productive lives, grateful that they got through it.
 Unfortunately, some to not.